2026 Spark Plugs Buyers Guide

 NGK Iridium IX Spark Plugs

-• Iridium electrode provides superior ignition and longevity up to 120,000 miles
+• Iridium center electrode provides superior durability and performance

-$8 – $15 per plugBest for: Most drivers seeking long-lasting performance and fuel economy
+$8 – $15 per plugBest for: Most drivers seeking long-lasting, high-performance spark plugs

 Check Price on Amazon →